SamanthaHoke/Markdown-Documents/AngularNotes.md

 Used to create self-contained modules in JavaScript.
 Allow data hiding and encapsulation.
 ###Angular Modules
 	var app = angular.module('name', []);
 >Place dependency module names in quotes in the []
+>The empty [] are required when creating new modules, but **must not** be used when just referencing an existing module.

 Modules can have factories and controllers.